-Panoramic view of Toledo with the Alcazar and the Cathedral
+Panoramic view of Toledo with the Alcazar to the left and the Cathedral on the right

 This is the first of the three articles comprising the Erasmus Series.

 Chronologically the three are “Erasmus: the Beginning”, “Erasmus: Continued”,

 As I made my way through the labyrinth in the casco histórico in search of a hostel, it was obvious that as a student of Spanish there would be few better places to live and study than Toledo.

 When I started a University course in Hispanic studies in September 2010, one of its greatest attractions was the obligatory year abroad as part of the ERASMUS program which offers the chance to live and study abroad for an entire year.
 This is something which has always interested me as I have often questioned my long term desire to live and work in an England with increasingly long hours and wetter summers, and Spain with its year round sun and fascinating culture was a particularly appealing destination.

 Despite these thoughts and original excitement at the opportunity, in the weeks before leaving England a mixture of apprehension and the relentless promoting of the program in the most clichéd of ways on the part of the University led to my being rather cynical about the whole experience.
 In the build-up to departure many events are organized under the guise of giving vitally important information about the year, but in reality are nothing more than a chance to convince you that you are about to step into the world portrayed in Cédric Klapisch’s film L’auberge Espagnole.
 Whilst it is a fantastic work of cinema and remains one of my favourite films, one must remember that it is in fact just that and, let’s not forget, has a pretty strong dose of that very French romanticism.